 If you feel overwhelmed by this step or don’t know how to begin, it might be a good idea to hire a professional to help you check all the legal boxes.

 Step 9: Open a Business Bank Account

 Before you start making money, you’ll need a place to keep it, and that requires opening a bank account.

 Keeping your business finances separate from your personal account makes it easy to file taxes and track your company’s income, so it’s worth doing even if you’re running your mobile DJ business as a sole proprietorship.
 Opening a business bank account is quite simple, and similar to opening a personal one.
 Most major banks offer accounts tailored for businesses — just inquire at your preferred bank to learn about their rates and features.

 Banks vary in terms of offerings, so it’s a good idea to examine your options and select the best plan for you.
 Once you choose your bank, bring in your EIN (or Social Security Number if you decide on a sole proprietorship), articles of incorporation, and other legal documents and open your new account.

 Step 10: Get Business Insurance

-Business insurance is an area that often gets overlooked but is vital to your success as an entrepreneur.
-Insurance protects you from those unexpected events that can have a devastating effect on your life and business.
+Business insurance is an area that often gets overlooked yet it can be vital to your success as an entrepreneur.
+Insurance protects you from unexpected events that can have a devastating impact on your business.

 - Commercial auto: Protection for your company-owned vehicle.